Syssos/Go_Shell/README.md

 The [clean.sh](https://github.com/Syssos/gofsh/blob/main/clean.sh) will remove the files from the computer, however will not remove any files created from the shell.

 ## Usage
 Gofsh will handle interactive and non-interactive usage.
-If you which to run the interactive shell, then doing so can be started with the gofsh command.
+If you wish to use the non-interactive shell, then doing so can be done by passing gofsh the command and the arguments.

 ```bash
 gofsh